Escape-Technologies/docs/docs/05-vulnerabilities/information_disclosure/stack_traceback.md

 <details>
     <summary>Graphqlyoga</summary>

+This remediation is supported by our [GraphQL Armor](https://escape.tech/graphql-armor/docs/getting-started) middleware.

-Enable [error masking](https://www.the-guild.dev/graphql/yoga-server/docs/features/error-masking) to hide stack traces in production.
+When using Yoga you can also enable [error masking](https://www.the-guild.dev/graphql/yoga-server/docs/features/error-masking) to hide stack traces in production.
 Since it is enabled by default, you are probably missing the variable `NODE_ENV=production` in your production environment.